mozilla/popcorn-js/readme.md

 -------------
 You can follow the project's bugs and activity [here](https://github.com/mozilla/popcorn-js/issues).

-Project workflow and developer guidelines are available [here](http://popcornjs.org/documentation).

 For Plugin Authors
 -------------
 Popcorn.js offers a powerful plugin architecture.
 Plugins are a way for developers to wrap web functionality and allow it to be placed on a timeline, responding to a point in a video or other media resource.

-Take a look at our growing [gallery of officially supported plugins](http://popcornjs.org/popcorn-docs/plugins/).
+Take a look at our growing [gallery of officially supported plugins](https://mozilla.github.io/popcorn-docs/plugins/).

 Have you built a cool plugin, or have an idea for one?
 Let us know!